 Here are the rules:

-- The three courses must be chosen from the approved courses listed in the LAIS section of the bulletin.
+- The three courses must be chosen from the approved courses listed in the HASS section of the catalog.

 - At least one of the three courses must be taken in HASS.

 - Single majors in Economics must take all three courses in HASS.

 - At least one of the 3 courses must be an approved 400-level course.

 - No 100-level courses may be used for these restricted electives (except foreign language courses).

 - AP and/or IB credit may not be applied to the restricted electives (except foreign languages).